 The Ashley Green Recycling Centre, located in a layby South of Ashley Green on the A416, has experienced a number of issues including fly-tipping, vandalism, illegal deposit of trade waste and the presence of unauthorised or 'rogue' banks.
 We conducted a public consultation into the current usage and future of the site in September.

-The overall response strongly supported the removal of the recycling bins from Ashley Green layby and therefore the bins will be removed at the end of October.
-Once the bins have been removed you will no longer be able to recycle at this site.
+The overall response strongly supported the removal of the recycling bins from Ashley Green layby and therefore the bins were removed at the end of October.
+You are no longer be able to recycle at this site.
 Please use your household recycling collection or your nearest recycling centres at;

 - Star Yard Car Park, Chesham